RetynaGirl/battleship/DTR.md

 ### Guiding Questions to Define The Relationship:

 * What are each of our learning goals for this project?
 What drives us in this project?
+  Utilize Test Driven Development
+  Practice Algorithmic Thinking
+  Create an Object Oriented solution to a problem without being given full specifications Work in a pair
+  Use Pull Requests to collaborate with a partner
 * What is your collaboration style?
 How do you feel about pair programming vs. divide-and-conquer approaches?
+  We feel that we should use pair programming because it allows us to collaborate and learn more from each other.
 * How do you communicate best?
 How do you appreciate receiving communication from others?
 * How would you describe your work style?
 * What are each of our strengths?
 How can our strengths complement each other?